apt-x4869/WeatherChatbot/README.md

-# Moodbot
+# WeatherChatbot

-The `moodbot` example simulates how you can use your bot on different channels.
+The `WeatherChatbot` is a simple chatbot to get weather report.

 ## What’s inside this example?

 This example contains some training data and the main files needed to build an assistant on your local machine.
-The `moodbot` consists of the following files:
+The `WeatherChatbot` consists of the following files:

 - **data/nlu.md** contains training examples for the NLU model
 - **data/stories.md** contains training stories for the Core model